 GM: “Jocelyn,” the other vampire answers a moment.
 “Jocelyn Baker.
 Childe of Sally Ward, childe of Julien Dupre, childe of Vidal Jarbeaux.”

-A mortal might shake hands here, but the other vampire makes no move to.
-Even to Caroline, it somehow doesn’t seem appropriate anymore.
+A mortal might shake hands here.
+The other vampire makes no move to.
+Even to Caroline, it doesn’t seem appropriate anymore.

 Caroline: “A pleasure to meet you, Jocelyn.
 Caroline Malveaux.”
 After a moment she adds, “Childe of René Baristheaut.”